Welcome to today's edition of the Rush 24-7 podcast.

 I believe if I was working in private business, if I worked as hard as I do, I would probably make a lot more.

-So I mean, I just want you to know, Rush, I love you like a brother, But there's a lot of good teachers out here, and a lot of us are conservative.
+So, I mean, I just want you to know, Rush, I love you like a brother, but there's a lot of good teachers out here, and a lot of us are conservative.

-Then where are you?
+Then, where are you?

-How come we never hear from you conservative teachers when the school systems are being torn apart when they're being ripped apart when these bad apples are running the show and getting away with it?
+How come we never hear from you conservative teachers when the school systems are being torn apart, when they're being ripped apart, when these bad apples are running the show and getting away with it?

 How come I only hear you when you call a program?

-But I ne I never see you on television.
+But I never see you on television.

-I never see you taking issue with the way the bad apples are you're acting like I'm the one giving you guys a bad name when I'm not.
+You're acting like I'm the one giving you guys a bad name when I'm not.

 I'm just reporting what I see.

-Oh no, but I mean, in general, Rush, there's a lot of good education that goes on in Wisconsin public schools.
+Oh, no, but I mean, in general, Rush, there's a lot of good education that goes on in Wisconsin public schools and in the Stevens Point district itself.

 I mean, we have a lot of good achievement.

-So I mean, don't act as if it's like the American education is falling apart or anything like that.
+So, I mean, don't act as if it's like the American education is falling apart or anything like that.

 That's a lot of hype.